Ken-Obieze/learnable-js-e-commerce-console-app/README.md

    ```bash
    ./e-commerce.js
    ```
-   Because I have made the e-commerce executable and added `#!/usr/bin/env node` as the first line of code
+   I made the e-commerce executable and added `#!/usr/bin/env node` as the first line of code

 ## Usage
 Upon running the application, you will be prompted with a welcome message and a menu to perform various actions: